 - Waldport High School

-For the 2017-2018 school year, Oregon Scholar applicants must submit the following documents*:
+For the current school year, Oregon Scholar applicants must submit the following documents*:

-- Oregon Coast Scholars Application (check back for form availability)
+- Oregon Coast Scholars Application (application will be available soon)

 - Unofficial high school transcript (except home-schooled students)

 Transcripts should have your first semester/quarter grades from your final year in high school.